justindomke/pangolin/README.md

 Pangolin is an interface for probabilistic reasoning focused on **fun**.
 The goal is to be the "first" probabilistic programming language, to bring out the underlying mathematical elegance and simplicity of probabilistic reasoning, and to make easy things easy.
 It should feel particularly natural to Python programmers familiar with numpy.

+To use pangolin you just need to download the single file [`pangolin.py`](blob/main/pangolin.py).

-Most of the actual *work* of Pangolin is done by Martin Plummer's amazing [JAGS](https://sourceforge.net/projects/mcmc-jags/) package.
+Most of the actual *work* of Pangolin is done by Martin Plummer's legendary [JAGS](https://sourceforge.net/projects/mcmc-jags/) package.
 Essentially, Pangolin is a Python interface that generates JAGS code and then calls JAGS on demand when you ask for answers.
-(JAGS is a descendent of the original [BUGS](https://en.wikipedia.org/wiki/WinBugs) program from the late 80s, and an inspiration for other well-used tools like [STAN](https://mc-stan.org/).)

 Note: Pangolin is "academia-ware".
 It's not a package, it's a single 1800 line file written by one person.
 (Packages aren't fun, single files are fun) I've written a lot of tests, but it's likely that that more bugs remain.
 I would say that Pangolin was "alpha" but that would seem to imply a level of competence or at least aspiration that doesn't really exist here.